Best Substitute For Cumin Seeds & Powder

 Fennel seeds

-Another popular replacement for cumin seed is fennel.
-It can be used as a substitute for cumin in desperate needs.
-However, fennel seeds tend to have more licorice flavor so remember the overall flavor profile of your dish before using it because it is not something you can use in any dish.
-Fennel is not as earthy and smoky as cumin, so instead, you can opt out for the other mentioned substitute.
+Another popular replacement for cumin seeds is fennel.
+It can be used as a substitute for cumin in desperate need.
+However, fennel seeds tend to have more licorice flavor, so remember the overall flavor profile of your dish before using them.
+Fennel is not as earthy and smoky as cumin, so instead, you can opt-out for the other mentioned substitute.

 Garam masala